arvidn/libtorrent/trunk/docs/manual.rst

 ``max_metadata_size`` is the maximum allowed size (in bytes) to be received by the metadata extension, i.e. magnet links.
 It defaults to 1 MiB.

+``max_duplicate_block_requests`` is the max number of simultaneous outstanding requests ot have for a single block.
+It defaults to 7.
+It only applies in end game mode where a single block may be requested from multiple peers.
+Setting this too high may cause excessive redundant data being downloaded, setting it too low may slow down completion towards the end of a torrent download.

 pe_settings
 ===========